-The Shutdown Screen [Figure 20] appears if the 'power button' icon in the top right-hand corner is pressed and allows the user to turn off the Apollo System.
+The Shutdown Screen [Figure 20] appears if the 'power button' icon in the top right-hand corner is pressed and allows the user to turn off the C-Trak® Apollo.
 Pressing 'No' will return the User to whichever screen was live before the power button icon was pressed.
-Pressing 'Yes' will shut down the system.
+Pressing 'Yes' will shut down the C-Trak® Apollo.